mbmontana785/MLB_Game_Predictor/README.md

 Home_Win: 1 = home team wins game, 0 = away team wins game

 ## Features
 We use 24 features to predict our target variable.
-They can be broken down as follows.

-**Starting pitcher**
-Avg_Outs_Diff
-FIP_Diff
-RS/9 Diff
+These features compare the starting pitchers, each team's collective hitting and relief pitchers, each team's wins, run differential and recent performances and ballpark factors.